ausaccessfed/dev-portal/docs/_rapid-connect-series/02-tutorials.md

 {% comment %}
 Page content starts here
 {% endcomment %}
-The OpenID Connect Series consists of the following tutorials, which you can work through at your own pace.
+The Rapid Connect Series consists of the following tutorials, which you can work through at your own pace.

 {% for category in sortcategories %}
 ### {{ category }}